maxgamertyper/Pyhoot/Lib/README.md

 ## Found Bugs

+I could fix all of these for kahoot if they want to reach out! (maybe not false lobbies since idk how that works yet)

 ### severe bugs
 * being able to crash lobbies

 ### decent bugs
-* having infinite name length (have 4 bots with 80 char names and it fills the screen)
+* having infinite name length
 * bypasses name generator (namerator)

 ### minor bugs